Skip to content

 5. Your team is launching a new public-facing customer portal on AKS.
 The security team requires strict OWASP vulnerability protection (like SQL injection blocking) at the edge, while the finance team wants to minimize infrastructure costs.
 You must choose an ingress controller.
 Which ingress solution—AGIC or the NGINX web application routing add-on—is the correct architectural choice for this scenario?

 You must choose the Application Gateway Ingress Controller (AGIC) because of the strict security requirement for OWASP vulnerability protection.
 AGIC natively integrates with Azure Application Gateway, which provides a built-in Web Application Firewall (WAF) that actively inspects Layer 7 traffic and blocks threats like SQL injection before they ever reach the cluster.
-While the NGINX web application routing add-on is significantly cheaper and included in the node cost, it lacks native WAF capabilities and would require you to deploy and manage complex third-party security tools (like ModSecurity) manually.
-In this scenario, the security mandate outweighs the desire to minimize base infrastructure costs.
+While the NGINX web application routing add-on is significantly cheaper and included in the node cost, it lacks native WAF capabilities.
+Relying on NGINX would require you to deploy and manage complex third-party security tools (like ModSecurity) manually, so in this scenario, the security mandate outweighs the desire to minimize base infrastructure costs.

 6. Your AKS pods scrape financial data from a partner API that strictly enforces IP whitelisting.
 Currently, your cluster uses the default Azure Load Balancer for egress, and the partner frequently blocks your requests, claiming the traffic comes from unrecognized IPs.
 Why is the default Load Balancer causing this issue, and how does a NAT Gateway permanently resolve it?

-The default Azure Load Balancer dynamically assigns outbound traffic to a pool of public IP addresses, meaning your pods’ source IP can change unpredictably, causing the partner’s strict whitelist to reject the connections.
+The default Azure Load Balancer dynamically assigns outbound traffic to a pool of public IP addresses, meaning your pods’ source IP can change unpredictably.
+This unpredictable behavior causes the partner’s strict whitelist to reject the connections when they originate from an unrecognized pool IP.
 Additionally, the default setup can suffer from SNAT port exhaustion under heavy outbound load, leading to dropped connections.
 Implementing a NAT Gateway permanently resolves this because it attaches a dedicated, static Public IP address to your entire AKS subnet for all outbound traffic.
 This allows you to provide the partner with a single, unchanging IP address for their whitelist, while also providing a massive pool of SNAT ports (up to 64,512 per IP) to handle high-volume scraping without dropping connections.

 7. Six months after deploying a production AKS cluster using Azure NPM, your security team demands you implement DNS-based egress filtering using Cilium Network Policies.
 You attempt to update the cluster configuration via the Azure CLI to switch the network policy engine to Cilium, but the command is rejected.
 Why does Azure prevent this change, and what is the required path forward?

 Azure prevents this change because the network policy engine is deeply and irreversibly embedded into the cluster’s core networking dataplane at creation time.
 Azure NPM relies on iptables rules and native OS constructs, whereas Cilium requires completely replacing the kube-proxy component and injecting eBPF programs directly into the Linux kernel.
 Attempting to rip out one foundational networking stack and hot-swap it with another on a live cluster would cause catastrophic network failure and complete loss of pod-to-pod connectivity.
-The only supported path forward is a blue-green migration: you must build an entirely new AKS cluster with Cilium enabled from day one, and then carefully migrate your workloads over to the new environment.
+The supported path forward is to perform a blue-green-style migration: you must build a new AKS cluster with Cilium enabled from the start, and then carefully migrate your workloads over to the new environment.

 Hands-On Exercise: CNI Powered by Cilium with L7 Egress Domain Filtering